Holy Saturday: Eastern Orthodox

-In place of the Trisagion, the baptismal hymn 'As many as have been baptised into Christ have put on Christ.
-Alleluia.' is sung.
-The Prokimenon is from Psalm 65 (66), made up of verses from the First Antiphon of Pascha: 'Let all the earth worship Thee: sing of Thee and praise Thy Name, O most High.'
-The Epistle is Romans 6:3-11, St. Paul's explanation of the role of death and resurrection in baptism.
+In place of the Trisagion, the baptismal hymn "As many as have been baptised into Christ have put on Christ.
+Alleluia." is sung.
+The Prokimenon is from Psalm 65 (66), made up of verses from the First Antiphon of Pascha: "Let all the earth worship Thee: sing of Thee and praise Thy Name, O most High."
+The Epistle is Romans 6:3-11, Paul's explanation of the role of death and resurrection in baptism.
 This is the standard epistle read at baptisms.

 Unique to this day, the Alleluia is replaced with Psalm 81 (82) being sung: "Arise, O God, judge Thou the earth: for Thou shalt have an inheritance in all the nations" while the deacon performs a censing of the church.
 In Slavic tradition where the service is begun in dark vestments, the hangings, altar cloths, curtain and vestments are changed to bright.
 In Greek and Arabic tradition, the clergy strew laurel leaves (a symbol of victory) and flower petals all over the church to symbolize Jesus' triumph over death, often accompanied – especially in Cypriot custom – by the congregation making a loud noise by stamping their feet, banging on pews and sticks, and even clanging pots and pans, all to symbolize Christ shattering the gates and breaking the chains of hell.

 The liturgical atmosphere changes from sorrow to joy at this service.
 The faithful continue to fast and the Paschal greeting, "Christ is risen!", is not exchanged until after midnight during the Paschal Vigil since this service represents the proclamation of Jesus' victory over death to those in Hades.
 The Resurrection has not yet been announced to those on earth, which takes place during the Paschal Vigil.